-We checked with school and discovered that if it is discreet, then it is allowed.
-Lip, nose or brow piercings were not allowed but ear cartilage (helix, tragus, snug) and lobe piercings were allowed.
+We checked with the school and discovered that if it is discreet, then it is allowed.
+Lip, nose, or brow piercings were not allowed but ear cartilage (helix, tragus, snug) and lobe piercings were allowed.

 My daughter thought that this was great, she could just go after school and get it done.
 It’s not as simple as that I’m afraid.

 Piercing on a minor (under 18) is not allowed in practically all US states.
-She needed parental consent and most places require parent / guardian to be present with valid ID at the time of piercing.
+She needed parental consent and most places require a parent/guardian to be present with a valid ID at the time of piercing.

 Which to me was fantastic, because it meant that I got to choose where she was going to get it done.
-Which leads to my next question.
+This leads to my next question.

 Where is the chosen piercing to be?

 Can they manage the piercing hygiene?